Resources / Templates

 Confirm FBT filing frequency

-Verify whether the client files quarterly (IR420), on an income-year basis (IR421), or annually (IR422), and confirm the period covered.
+Verify whether the client files quarterly (IR420), on an income-year basis as a close company with shareholder-employees (IR421), or annually for ordinary employees (IR422).
+Confirm the period covered and, for income-year or annual elections, that prior-year gross PAYE plus ESCT was $1,000,000 or less.

 2. 2